What is Breach of Covenant?

-- So, the contract stated that it would be considered a Breach of Covenant if Anderson quits this organization and joins another FMCG company within three years.
+- So, the contract stated that it would be considered a Breach of Covenant if Anderson quits this organization and joins another FMCGFMCGFast-moving consumer goods (FMCG) are non-durable consumer goods that sell like hotcakes as they usually come with a low price and high usability.
+Their examples include toothpaste, ready-to-make food, soap, cookie, notebook, chocolate, etc. company within three years.

-- If Anderson violates this clause, it would be treated as an offence, and he would be liable to get sued.
-The employer can ask the court or judiciary to impose restrictions against Anderson, which he would have to comply with at all cost.
+- If Anderson violates this clause, it would be treated as an offense, and he would be liable to get sued.
+The employer can ask the court or judiciary to impose restrictions against Anderson, which he would have to comply with at all costs.

-Hence, it is important to note that this clause acts as a saviour when people disobey a contract’s terms.
-So, it is always included in a contract to protect both the parties’ rights and interests from any severe damage arising from a breach.
+Hence, it is important to note that this clause acts as a savior when people disobey a contract’s terms.
+So, it is always included in an agreement to protect both the parties’ rights and interests from any severe damage arising from a breach.